Support for U.S. OPERATIONS WITH FOREIGN OWNERSHIP

-When Structure, Tax, and Accounting Are Aligned, Everything Works Better
+When Structure, Tax, and Accounting Are Aligned — Everything Works Better

 Without the right strategy, quiet inefficiency and hidden exposure can compound as the business grows, leading to:

-Missed or incorrect foreign-owned entity filings (5472, 1120)
+Missed foreign-owned entity filings (5472, 1120)

-Inefficient movement of funds between the U.S. and foreign owners
+Inefficient movement of funds across jurisdictions

-Disconnect between U.S. and international tax strategies
+Disconnect between U.S. and international tax strategy

 ADVISORY SUPPORT

-Strategic Support for U.S. Based Businesses With Foreign Ownership
+Strategic Support for U.S. Based Businesses

 Lodder CPA specializes in cross-border complexity.
 We help you navigate both U.S. requirements and the international implications of how your business is set up and operates.